 1 cup of fresh dill weed chopped fine or 1 flower head of dill seed

 3 large cloves of garlic, crushed

-1 Tbsp. sea salt, possibly less depending on the size of the cabbage–be conservative and taste the mixture
+1-2 Tbsp. sea salt, depending on the size of the cabbage

 Cut the cabbage in half and core each half.
 Cut side down, quarter lengthwise.
 Then holding the quarters together chop across in 1/4 inch slices.
 This will result in a fairly fine shred.
-I find this easier than shredding with a grater.
+I find this easier with this type of cabbage than shredding with a grater.
 Put cut cabbage into a large bowl.
 Add rest of ingredients except cucumber.
+It should taste salty–this is important because the salt inhibits mold growth.
 Follow directions for fermenting described in the previous recipe.
-After about five days, chop a cucumber lengthwise in half or in quarters and then in 1/4 inch slices across.
+After about three to five days (taste the mixture daily and proceed when it has fermented to your satisfaction), chop a cucumber lengthwise in half or in quarters and then in 1/4 inch slices across.
 Stir it into the sauerkraut and press the vegetable mix down into the juice.
-Let ferment another day or two.
-Taste the mixture daily and place in the refrigerator when it has fermented to your satisfaction.
+Let ferment another day.
+Keep refrigerated.